 Check windows as well as doors are locked.
 Double-check that cat flaps are working and that you haven’t shut any animals in rooms.

 Go through your hand luggage to ensure that you’ve got everything on your hand luggage checklist -if you need some tips, check out the family holiday packing tips post, which has some top hand luggage tips!

 If you are like me, you will do this process around three times at home, once on the way to the airport and once at the airport.

 Parking at the airport or station?
 Take a photo of your car’s location so you can find it easily on return

 4. Deep breaths

 And finally.
 Take a deep breath… and off you go to enjoy your holiday!

-So there you have it, a family holiday checklist to take you step-by-step through everything you need to do to ensure that you and your family can enjoy your time together on holiday.
+So there you have it, a pre-holiday checklist to take you step-by-step through everything you need to do to ensure you and your family can enjoy your time together on holiday.

 Don’t forget to check out our Family Holiday Packing Tips post for a list of super useful tips for taking the stress out of packing for the whole family.

 Found this post useful?
 I’d love it if you’d share it to help other busy mothers.
 Thank you!